muratk5n/thirdwave/en/README.md

 How to get the code referenced here?
 If there is an `import` for a library, but it is not an official Python lib, its `.py` file will be under that year's archive.
-For example `yf.py` is under `en/tweets/2022` folder.
+Script `yf.py` is under `en/tweets/2022` folder.

 ---